XLIFF export and re-import.

 Some customers require that the translation be externally reviewed by their in-house or in-country team before the final layout is made.
 We know it’s not always possible to bring other people to your Smartcat account, which would be an all-round better solution.
 In cases like this, the XLIFF export feature comes in handy.
 Remember that you may or may not confirm the changed segments when importing the reviewed files back to Smartcat — for example, if you need to make a few more edits after that.

 External quality assurance

-Remember that you can export and import XLIFF files at any moment without needing to wait until all the translators have finished working on the project.
-You can save you a lot of time and effort if you check the translations using a QA tool and give feedback to your translators based on the results using the comments or chat.
+Remember that you can export and import XLIFF files at any moment.
+There is no need to wait until all the translators have finished working on the project.
+You can save a lot of time and effort if you check the translations using a QA tool and give feedback to your translators based on the results using the comments or chat.
 Once you update the document, the changes will instantly become available to all project participants for viewing and reusing.

 Delivery of translations as bilingual files

 Some clients want their translations delivered in two formats: as a translated document and as a bilingual file containing both the original and translated content.
 You can fulfill that requirement by exporting completed documents as XLIFF files from the drop-down menu under the Export button.

 What version of XLIFF does Smartcat work with?

 In fact, you can use Smartcat to work with a majority of existing XLIFF-based formats.
 However, documents are exported in the XLIFF 1.2 format.
 This is the most stable format which is supported by most translation tools.
 Unlike some other CAT tool developers, we are fully compliant with the standard XLIFF 1.2 specification and only add a few Smartcat-specific tag attributes to the imported files to make your work more convenient.